African leaders to launch landmark 55-nation trade zone | DW | 07.07.2019

 Amaka Anku, Africa analyst at Eurasia group, said the deal was a positive step but AfCFTA was still "a long way from taking off."

-African nations currently trade only about 16% of their goods and services among one another, compared top 65% for the European Union member states.
+African nations currently trade only about 16% of their goods and services among one another, compared with 65% for the European Union member states.

 shs/ng (AFP, Reuters)